 Whether you've outgrown your office or just want to relocate, moving a company can be tough.
 Making a move means you'll need to update your business address with the IRS, but did you know that you'll also need to update the IRS with any changes to your company's responsible party on your EIN (Employer Identification Number)?

 As of Jan.
-1, 2014, the IRS released a new form called the Change of Address or Responsible Party — Business form 8822B that is to be utilized by businesses to update their current contact information for the responsible party on file with the IRS.
+1, 2014, the IRS requires the form called the Change of Address or Responsible Party — Business form 8822B to be utilized by businesses to update their current contact information for the EIN responsible party on file with the IRS.
 This form must be filed to report the most current information for this responsible party within 60 days of the change.

-The reason the IRS has now provided this new requirement is because they need to be able to update their records so that any tax refunds, or any other IRS communications can be sent to the appropriate party in a timely fashion.
-Most businesses will appoint an individual who is authorized or has control over the funds and assets in the entity.
+The reason the IRS has now provided this new requirement for address changes is because they need to be able to update their records so that any tax refunds, or any other IRS communications can be sent to the appropriate party in a timely fashion.
+When choosing an individual for their Responsible Party, most businesses will appoint an individual who is authorized or has control over the funds and assets in the entity.

 The new regulations require you to report any of the following changes:

-For an individual, you will need to list their full and correct name, social security number, or ITIN (individual taxpayer identification number).
+For an individual to serve as a business's responsible party, you will need to list their full and correct name, social security number, or ITIN (individual taxpayer identification number).

 Let us know if we can assist you with any questions or concerns regarding how to change your business address.
 We would be happy to help.
 Simply call us at 1-800-345-2677.